 Enthusiastic teaching using modern high quality resources.

-A track record of very good results with most students being highly successful, enjoying Geography and following.
+A track record of very good results with most students being highly successful, enjoying Geography and following the subject for 2 years, and in many cases beyond.

 In recent years several students have gone on to study geography related subjects at Oxbridge.

 Various UK and overseas-based residential and day trip fieldwork opportunities.
-The department offers a trip to Reykjavik and Iceland every year.
+The department offers a trip to Reykjavik, Iceland and to California every year.

 “There is no question that the understanding and skills that come from a study of geography are highly valued by employers.”